Wa `alaykum as-salamu wa rahmatullahi wa barakatuh.

-Answering your question, Dr. Wael Shehab, PhD in Islamic Studies from Al-Azhar University and currently the Imam of the Downtown Toronto Masjid in Canada, states:
+Answering your question about if a child can lead his mother in prayer, Dr. Wael Shehab, PhD in Islamic Studies from Al-Azhar University and currently the Imam of the Downtown Toronto Masjid in Canada, states:

 A boy, who knows well how to pray, can lead others in congregational prayers.
-This is because the Prophet (peace and blessings of Allah be upon him) said, “People should be led in prayer by the one who knows the most Qur’an among them.”
+This is because Prophet Muhammad (peace be upon him) said, “People should be led in prayer by the one who knows the most Quran among them.”
 (Muslim)

-Also, Amr ibn Salamah al-Jarami said, “My father came from the Prophet (peace and blessings be upon him) and said that he had heard the Prophet (peace and blessings be upon him) saying, “When the time for prayer comes, let the one among you who knows the most Qur’an lead you in prayer.”
-They looked and they did not find anyone who knew more Qur’an than me, so they made me lead them in prayer, and I was a boy of six or seven years.”
+Also, Amr ibn Salamah al-Jarami said, “My father heard Prophet Muhammad saying, “When the time for prayer comes, let the one among you who knows the most Quran lead you in prayer.”
+They looked and they did not find anyone who knew more Quran than me, so they made me lead them in prayer, and I was a boy of six or seven years.”
 (Al-Bukhari)